A Minute With: Amy Poehler reunites with Fey for 'Sisters' romp

-NEW YORK (Reuters) - Amy Poehler reunites with best friend Tina Fey on the big screen for “Sisters,” a raucous romp that sees the U.S. comedy queens play opposite type and opposite the “Star Wars: The Force Awakens” movie opening on Friday.
+NEW YORK, Dec 15 (Reuters) - Amy Poehler reunites with best friend Tina Fey on the big screen for “Sisters,” a raucous romp that sees the U.S. comedy queens play opposite type and opposite the “Star Wars: The Force Awakens” movie opening on Friday.

 Reuters spoke with Poehler about dancing with Fey and playing the good girl.
 The following are edited excerpts.